graemeboulton/portfolio/_pages/project.md

 - Dimensional modelling (fact and dimension tables)
 - Power BI modelling, DAX, and semantic layer design

-Although I am still strengthening my Python capability—particularly around structuring larger applications and testing—this project demonstrates my ability to design solutions, learn quickly, and deliver working, cloud-based data pipelines using modern tools and BI practices.
+Although I am still strengthening my Python capability particularly around structuring larger applications and testing, this project demonstrates my ability to design solutions, learn quickly, and deliver working, cloud-based data pipelines using modern tools and BI practices.

 If you are interested in looking at the code which was developed, this is available via the public repo found here - https://github.com/graemeboulton/job-insights-project